 - Don’t wait too long to start solid foods.
 While it is advisable to exclusively nurse for 6 months, once babies get much older than six months, they may be more set in their ways and reluctant to take to new foods.

 - Your baby may need some fiber in their diet to stay regular.
 Try prunes, pear juice, or oatmeal.

 - Not all medications are safe to take while you are breastfeeding.
 Check with your pediatrician or call poison control to check on anything you're taking, with or without a prescription.

 - Your baby will add about 1 to 1.5 pounds per month and grow about 2-3 inches in length over the next 3 months.

 - If your baby seems insatiably hungry or has little appetite at all, check with your pediatrician.

-- Your baby may be teething, which can make him irritable.
+- Your baby may be teething, which can make them irritable.
 But teething rarely causes a fever.
-If your baby has a fever over 101 Farenheit, he is probably ill.
+If your baby has a fever over 101 Farenheit, they are probably ill.
 See their doctor.

 - Keep encouraging your baby's development with conversation, brightly colored toys, and interaction.

 - Remember: While you’re breastfeeding, limit the alcohol.
 Experts advise not drinking if you’re breastfeeding.
 Questions?
 Ask your pediatrician.